JoviJoseph/Internsavy_Tasks/README.md

-# Internsavy Tasks
+# ML & Data Analysis Tasks - Internsavy Internship

 TASK 1:
+Graduate Admission Prediction

-Use classification technique for prediction of Graduate Admissions from an Indian perspective Data set.
+Implemented classification techniques to predict graduate admissions from an Indian perspective using machine learning.
 TASK 2:
-Use Clustering Techniques for the any customer dataset using machine learning.
+Customer Segmentation using Clustering

+Applied clustering techniques to segment customers based on patterns in the dataset.
 TASK 3:
 Customer Segmentation Analysis with Python

+Conducted customer segmentation analysis using Python to identify different groups based on behavior and characteristics.